MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ### -PhishThresholdLevel
 The PhishThresholdLevel parameter specifies the tolerance level that's used by machine learning in the handling of phishing messages.
 Valid values are:

-- 1: Standard (this is the default value)
+- 1: Standard (This is the default value)

 - 2: Aggressive